 Aware Senior Care Blog

-Aware Senior Care provides knowledge from the IRS on what parts of in home care are tax deductible for 2018.
+Aware Senior Care provides knowledge from the IRS to answer the question “Is in home care tax deductible?” for 2018.

 Original Publication Date: January 4th, 2017

-What in home care expenses can be itemized and are tax deductible in 2018?
+Is in home care tax deductible?
+What expenses can be itemized and deducted in 2018?

 It’s wise to consult with a licensed CPA or tax expert, but much of this information can be found online.
 If you read IRS Publication ‘502 Claiming a Tax Deduction for Medical and Dental Expenses (published in 2017, but still applicable), you can find lots of great information on deductions and credits for in home care.